 go to Homepage

 The St. Malachy prophecy was the most frightening prophecy ever recorded on the fate of the Catholic Church and the papacy.
-In 1143 AD an Irish archbishop named Malachy O'Morgair recorded the Prophecy of the Popes listing 112 popes who would occupy the papacy from the papacy of Celestine II until Petrus Romanus, the last pope, who would witness the destruction of Rome.
-Malachy described these popes using brief 2 or 3 word Latin phrases, that referenced something significant about each pope on the list.
-And according to prophecy fans, the pope who now occupies the Vatican is the last pope on that list.
+In 1143 AD an Irish archbishop named Malachy O'Morgair recorded the Prophecy of the Popes listing 112 popes who would occupy the papacy from the papacy of Celestine II until Petrus Romanus, the last pope on Malachy's list, who would witness the destruction of Rome.
+St. Malachy described the popes on his list by using brief 2 or 3 word Latin phrases that reference something significant about each pope.
+And according to prophecy fans, the pope who now occupies the Vatican is the last pope on Malachy's list.

 On February 28, 2013, when Pope Benedict XVI unexpectedly announced his resignation from the papacy, the cross on the dome of Saint Peter's Basilica was struck by lightning, and the Internet was soon ablaze with rumors about the impending election of "Petrus Romanus," the last pope to occupy the Vatican.
 Then, after 13 more days went by without a sitting pope, it was on the 13th day of March, in the 13th year of the new Millenium, at exactly eight hours and 13 minutes in the evening, when St Malachy's last pope, Francis I, the two hundred and 66th pope, was finally announced on the balcony of St. Peter's Basilica on a cold and rainy night.